 Time is a mysterious commodity.

-To be factual, time has worked the same way for all my life.
+Time has worked the same way throughout my life.
 Night has always followed day, and dawn has always brought another sunrise.
+Every day still holds 24 hours.
+It is so repetitive that it sometimes seems monotonous.

-Christians are among the worst offenders.
-The catchphrase of most people within lethargic Christianity is “I’m just too busy.”
-You’re no busier than the next person.
-You’ve just made different choices.
+Christians are sometimes among the worst offenders.
+The catchphrase of lethargic Christianity is, “I’m just too busy.”

 Jesus was busy on a mission to save the world.
 But the Gospels never record Him saying, “I’m just too busy.”